poap-xyz/poap-directory/README.md

 title        | The resource title official     | (true/false) true = Official POAP resource, false = Community/third party
-new          | (optional) true = Adds the "new" tag to the card; Only use when added then remove in next iteration hide_on_all  | (true/false) true = Don't show under all resources, false = Show under all resources desc_short   | Short description; <120 characters desc_long    | (optional) Longer description; Will be shown instead of the short description in certain areas
+new          | (optional) true = Adds the "new" tag to the card; Only use when added then remove in next iteration featured     | (optional) true = Adds the resource to the "featured" section hide_on_all  | (true/false) true = Don't show under all resources, false = Show under all resources desc_short   | Short description; <120 characters desc_long    | (optional) Longer description; Will be shown instead of the short description in certain areas